Portfolio / Automation & Process Engineering

 Stamp Script

 Reads the completed planning sheet and translates every plan selection into a structured, human-readable action list showing exactly what will happen to each account before anything is touched.
-Output is meant to be reviewed and confirmed before proceeding, and shared with stakeholders if needed.
+Output is reviewed and confirmed by stakeholders before proceeding.
+Also auto-generates migration tool import rows for any consolidation plans.

 Stage 3